auanasgheps/snapraid-aio-script/README.md

 	- You can either choose to pause or stop your containers.
 - Custom Hooks
 	- Define shell commands or scripts to run before and after SnapRAID operations.
+- Multiple configuration files
+  	- Use a different configuration file when running the script instead of the default config
 - 3rd Party notification support
 	- [Healthchecks.io](https://healthchecks.io), Telegram and Discord can be used to track script execution time, status and promptly alert about errors.
 	- Notification Hook: if your favourite notification service is not supported by this script, you can use a custom notification command or even another mail binary